yairayalon/grants-researchers-matching-nlp/README.md

-# Recommender Grant Call Solicitations and Authors' Abstracts Matching System Project
+# Grant2Research: NLP-Powered Matching of Grants and Research Abstracts

 ## Overview

-This system matches grant call solicitations from the National Institutes of Health (NIH) with research abstracts from Semantic Scholar, a free academic search engine, using natural language processing (NLP) models.
+The Grant2Research system matches grant call solicitations from the National Institutes of Health (NIH) with research abstracts from Semantic Scholar, a free academic search engine, using natural language processing (NLP) models.
 The process starts by scraping grant calls and abstracts, which are then embedded using NLP models to capture their semantic meaning.
 These embeddings are stored in a Qdrant vector database, which enables efficient similarity-based matching.
 A GUI-based application allows users to input URLs or free text, customize search parameters, and easily navigate the results, streamlining the process of identifying grant applicants and funding opportunities.

 ## Table of Contents